nicolas-bolle/horsin-around/README.md

 💻 Here's the system I settled on:
 1. In game: a zone of labled fenceposts to tie the adult horses to, and a second zone for the children after breeding
-2. A Google Sheets file for keeping track of horse stats
+2. System frontend: a Google Sheets file for keeping track of horse stats
-3. A system for having the Sheet call Python code to recommend horse management moves:
+3. System backend: something running Python code to recommend horse management moves:
     - Killing and moving around horses after a round of breeding, to drop low quality horses (and always keep the same number of horses)
     - Reordering the horses, to make sure we breed high quality horses with other high quality horses

-❗ Step (3) is the tricky one, and I ended up doing the following:
+❗ Linking steps 2 and 3 was the hard part, since it was my first time setting up cloud computing, URL requests, and a Flask web app.
+Here's what I did:
-1. The Sheet calling a [Script extension](https://www.google.com/script/start/) (find it via Google Sheets -> Extensions -> Apps script)
+1. The Sheet calls a [Script extension](https://www.google.com/script/start/) (find it via Google Sheets -> Extensions -> Apps script) via buttons
-2. That Script extension JavaScript following [this StackOverflow answer](https://stackoverflow.com/a/22933777) to make url requests
+2. That Script extension follows [this StackOverflow answer](https://stackoverflow.com/a/22933777) to make URL requests
-3. A [Google Cloud](https://cloud.google.com/) service running the code in this repo to process the requests
+3. A [Google Cloud](https://cloud.google.com/) service runs the code in this repo to receive and process the requests

-<mark>**So this code is designed to run on a Google Cloud service with their Python buildpack, using a Flask app to handle url requests.**</mark> Google Cloud's free options were enough for me to get the job done.
+<mark>**So this code is designed to run on a Google Cloud service with their Python buildpack.**</mark> Google Cloud's free options were enough for me to get the job done, since the service runs serverless and I needed minimal resources.
+I also built in some barebones security, requiring the user to know a password (that I stored away as a Google Cloud secret) for me to process their request.

-Once that link is set up (of the main Sheet calling Python), that gives lots of flexibility to play around with the management logic.
+Once that link is set up (of the frontend Sheet calling the backend Python), that gives lots of flexibility to play around with the management logic.
 Right now I have it
 - Ranking horses, according to
   - [Pareto efficiency](https://en.wikipedia.org/wiki/Pareto_efficiency)
   - Total value of the horse's stats